shama/grunt-docs/README.md

 ## Release History

+* 0.3.1 Ability to set DocPad config with `options`.
 * 0.3.0 Update to DocPad 6.6.6.
 Refactor for migration to Grunt 0.4.
 * 0.2.0 Convert to use DocPad
 * 0.1.1 More testable structure of module